 For example, 123456789 in an 11 digit field would be reported as 00123456789.

 Values reported in amount fields must be right justified and zero filled and must not contain alpha characters, dollar signs, commas, plus or minus signs, decimal points or blanks.
-All amounts must be reported in cents (Australian).
+All amounts must be reported in cents (Australian) unless otherwise specified in the definition.

 For example, in a 12 character numeric (amount) field: